 Developments in Buddhism

 The rise of two esoteric Buddhist sects was seen in this Heian period.
 They are Tendai and Shingon.
 Tiantai school from China had a Japanese version that was known as Tendai.
 This is one of the most important sutras in Mahayana Buddhism, based on the Lotus Sutra.
 The monk Saichō brought it to Japan, and he also sought independent ordination for Tendai monks.
-Between the Tendai monastery complex located on Mount Hiei and the imperial court in its new capital situated at the mountain’s foot, a close relationship was developed.
+A close relationship was developed between the Tendai monastery complex located on Mount Hiei and the imperial court in its new capital situated at the mountain’s foot.
 So that Tendai had an importance in the reverence for the emperor and the nation.

 On the other hand, the Japanese version of the Zhenyen school from China is known as Shingon.
 The monk Kūkai brought it to japan based on Vajrayana Buddhism from Tibet.
 The use of symbols, rituals, incantations, and mandalas emphasized by this Shingon Buddhism gave it a wide appeal.